 Rock salt is less refined and grayish in color and is used as a bed for ice beds for oysters, in ice cream machines and to incrust foods (meats, fish and poultry) for roasted and baking purposes.

 Redmond salt is from a prehistoric salt deposit in Redmond, Utah and is an unrefined and natural salt free from any additives or any kind and Its unique pink appearance and specks of color originate from over 60 natural trace minerals.

 The Salts of Ayurveda Medicine

 Saindhava Lavana, also known as Himalayan salt coming from the Punjab region of Pakistan and similar to Redmond salt in Utah, best suited for pitta because of its cooling energetics.

 Samudra Lavana is sea salt which is heating in nature and should be used sparingly.
 It is purgative, alleviates colic and aids digestion.
 Best suited for Kapha dosha and imbalance

-Sauvarchala Lavana is black sulphurous salt, heating, light and pungent in nature.
-Detoxificant, heart tonic, digestive and is beneficial for colic, good for Kapha imbalances.
+Sauvarchala Lavana is black sulfurous salt, heating, light, and pungent in nature.
+Detoxificant, heart tonic, and digestive and is beneficial for colic and good for Kapha imbalances.

 Romaka Lavana is harvested in Rajasthan and is intensely heating and sharp salt.
-Pungent and light, it calms and moistens vata, benefits kapha as a purgative and diuretic.
+Pungent and light, it calms and moistens vata and benefits kapha as a purgative and diuretic.

-Audbhida Lavana is an alkaline salt which is extremely heating and sharp and can have a burning, penetrating and corrosive action which relieves indigestion and ama.
+Audbhida Lavana is an extremely heating and sharp alkaline salt that can have a burning, penetrating, and corrosive action, relieving indigestion and ama.